tagtag

 • $2,300,000 jury verdict for a man struck by a bus.

-If you have a claim against a municipality and would like a free consultation with one of our knowledgeable personal injury attorneys, please contact the law firm of Hach & Rose, LLP, at (212) 779-0057 or visit our website www.unionlawfirm.com.
+If you have a claim against a municipality and would like a free consultation with one of our knowledgeable personal injury attorneys, don’t hesitate to get in touch with the law firm of Hach & Rose, LLP at (212) 779-0057 or visit our website, www.unionlawfirm.com.

 Conversion Pixel